I hope this doesn't have anything to to with my career, but the overarching theme this week has been transportational blockage.

 He drinks his tea English-style with milk and sugar and expects you to do the same.
 It wasn't bad, but it was the first time I'd ever put milk in tea in my life.
 They tell me that once, in his campaign to introduce the crew to English culture, he brought Marmite and crackers and expected everyone to a least taste it.
 Marmite is English Vegemite.
 It turns out that Vegemite is an Australian knock-off of Marmite made by Kraft for all those Brits in Australia who were suffering Marmite withdrawal when they moved there.
 They are both "spreads" made of an extract of brewer's yeast.
 It's one of those things, like caviar, that you are either ape-shit over or can't stand.
 In fact, Vegemite's slogan is, "You'll love it or you'll hate it!"
 Apparently that sells "spread" in Australia.

 Anyway, culture shock aside, it was a very enjoyable hour of chit-chat with the main man.

 I'm scrambling to come up to speed on all the shit they're doing there.
 Today they were talking about having to test an ADC (analog-to-digital converter) and I asked if it was SAR based or one of those distributed capacitance thingies.
 They all stopped and looked at me.
 "What?"
 I asked.
 One of them turned to another and said, "He'll learn."
 Turns out that by asking the question had just proved that I knew more about ADCs than any of them, so I was spontaneously voted he-most-likely-to-wright-a-good-ADC-test.
-So that was added to the rest of the stuff on my plate.
-That's what he meant by, "He'll learn."

 I'm actually pleased, for the time being, though, because it's something valuable that I can probably pull off reasonably well.
 You need a few of those when you're just starting out somewhere.